Racewizard/Stranger-Armed-to-The-Teeth/README.md

-Man this github stuff is a huge pain in the butt I wish i could've just uploaded this thing to google drive or something.
+Man this github stuff is a huge pain in the butt I wish I could've just uploaded this thing to google drive or something.

 Alright look, the README in the files will tell you what to do to install the damn thing.